Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 Time and Tide,

-Black Ransom
+Black Ransom,

 Detective Dee (spontaneous combustion, need I say more?)
 Andy Lau in the Tang dynasty.